cloudstateio/cloudstate/RATIONALE.md

     *   Transactional distributed workflow management, such as the Saga Pattern.
 Manage each step in the workflow including rollback/compensating actions in the case of failure, while offering options in terms of consistency guarantees.
 *   **Shared Collaborative Workspaces**
     * E.g. Collaborative Document Editing and Chat Rooms.
+*   **Distributed counting, voting, etc.**
 *   **Leader Election, and other distributed systems protocols for coordination**
     *   Trivial to implement with Akka Cluster/Distributed Data, while always coordinating over a distributed storage (such as DynamoDB in the case of Lambda) is too costly, slow, and can become a single point of failure.

+The goal of CloudState is giving a way to implement these use-cases in a scalable and available way, working in concert with the application itself, while providing end-to-end correctness, consistency, and safety.

 ## Footnotes